-So much had been told about the bad effects of smoking not only to the smoker but also to those who inhale passively.
-Yet many people continue to smoke and put their lives and others’ at stake.
+So much had been told about the bad effects of smoking.
+Yet many people continue to smoke and put their lives at stake.
 While it can be extremely difficult to kick the smoking habit, the good news is that it is possible with the help of some quit smoking tips designed by psychologists, physicians, and some individuals who became successful in their effort to put an end to their unhealthy habit.

 Whether you are just beginning to ingrain the habit or has become too addictive to nicotine, quitting is a tough act to accomplish.
 But, having the right determination and complying with some quit smoking tips are just the perfect tandem you need to possess in booting out the habit for good regardless of the many inconveniences to be experienced during the process.
 To become victorious over the destructive dependency, the following suggestions are offered.

 Be specific with the reason why you are determined to stop smoking.

 Why do you really want to quit?
 Because you know it is bad and you have been told many times over that it is bad?
 It is generally bad, but it is bad in many different ways.
 It is not enough to say it is bad for you.
 Maybe you want to quit because you want to spare your family from becoming passive smokers.
 Or maybe the thought of suffering from different forms of cancer caused by smoking scares you.
 Is it because you have noticed that too much smoking has taken its toll on your appearance making you look much older than your age?
 There are other reasons to think of but, you need to choose one main strong point to ground your decision to quit and one which can be powerful enough to douse your desire to light another stick.

 Do not go cold turkey.